Chart Color Schemes

 Lennox Head features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 76.2% of all households, including 33.5% couples with children, 31.2% couples without children, and 10.4% single parent families.
-Non-family households account for 23.8%, consisting of 19.5% lone person households and 4.5% group households.
+Family households constitute 76.2% of all households, including 33.5% couples with children, 31.2% couples without children, and 10.4% single parent families.
+Non-family households comprise the remaining 23.8%, with lone person households at 19.5% and group households at 4.5%.
 The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households